-The number of shares of our common stock to be outstanding immediately after this offering is based on 14,559,766 shares of common stock outstanding as of November 21, 2016 and excludes as of that date:
+The number of shares of our common stock to be outstanding immediately after this offering is based on 14,506,997 shares of common stock outstanding as of November 8, 2016 and excludes as of that date:

-- 1,444,416 shares of common stock issuable upon the exercise of outstanding stock options at a weighted average exercise price of \$6.76 per share; - 19,385 shares of common stock reserved for future issuance under our 2015 equity incentive plan (the "2015 Equity Incentive Plan"); and - 14,117,647 shares of our common stock issuable upon the exercise of warrants offered hereby.
+• 978,275 shares of common stock issuable upon the exercise of outstanding stock options at a weighted average exercise price of \$ 9.51 per share;

+485,526 shares of common stock reserved for future issuance under our 2015 equity incentive plan (the "2015 Equity Incentive Plan");

+shares of our common stock issuable upon the exercise of warrants offered hereby; and

+• shares of common stock issuable upon the exercise of the warrants being issued to the placement agent in connection with this offering.

 Assumes only Class A Units are sold in this offering.
-To the extent we sell any Class B Units, the same aggregate number of common stock equivalents resulting from this offering would be convertible under the Series A convertible preferred stock issued as part of the Class B Units.
+To the extent we sell any Class B Units, the same aggregate number of common stock equivalents resulting from this offering would be convertible under the Series A convertible preferred stock issued as part of the Class B Units .

-Entities affiliated with New Mountain Capital, LLC and Linde North America, existing stockholders, have indicated an interest in purchasing units in this offering at the offering price.
+Entities affiliated with New Mountain Capital, LLC and Linde North America, existing stockholders, have indicated an interest in purchasing up to an aggregate of \$ of units in this offering at the offering price.